leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 <img alt="metrics display" src="../../images/usermanual/notify-process-indicator.png">
 </kbd>

+Once the line/lines are Notified, api call PPS001MI/NotifyLine (realtime or cron execution) is made for selected lines of the purchase orders.
+When Notify All is selected, api call PPS001MI/NotifyALL (realtime or cron execution) is made for all the lines of the purchase order.

 Once the line/lines are Notified/Notified All, the process indicator is updated and the &#39;Notified Transportation&#39; icon is displayed along with all the information filled in the &#39;Transport Notification&#39; window below each line.

 <div align="right">